flatypus/flatypus/README.md

 # flatypus

 👋 hi, I’m Hinson, I'm a 15 year old developer based in Vancouver, Canada.
-* I mostly write code for small side projects in python that do nothing other than to make my life slightly easier or more interesting.
+* I mostly write code for small side projects in python or typescript that do nothing other than to make my life slightly easier or more interesting
-* I have started to learn reactjs and have made some small websites for fun
 * Sometimes my especially stupid ideas get their own youtube videos, so you should [definitely subscribe!](https://youtube.com/flatypus)
 * You can reach me at flatypus#1423 on discord!